Last October I listed my ten favorite Halloween movies, so this time I decided to write about some Halloweeny films I’ve seen since then.

 (While I first thought that these actors were the same age, or that Lon Chaney could even be slightly older, Claude Rains is in fact 17 years his senior.)

 Larry tries out his fathers new telescope by looking into the windows of homes in the town nearby.

-When she tries to sell him some antiquities, he tells her that he would rather have the earrings on her bedside table.
+She tries to sell him some antiquities.
+He then tells her that he would rather have the earrings on her bedside table.

-When he shows up later, despite being explicitly told not to come, she has brought a friend for protection.
+He then shows up later, despite being explicitly told not to come.
+She has luckily brought a friend for protection.

 Even when learning that she was engaged to be married, Larry did not stop his pursuit.